jardinetsouffleton/jardinetsouffleton.github.io/_pages/cv.md

   * Polytechnique Montréal
   * Supervisor: Quentin Cappart
   * Teaching assistant for INF 6102, a graduate course on metaheuristics.
 This experience helped me develop pedagogical skills, design assignments at an advanced level, and deepened my understanding of the subject through tutorials and assignment corrections.

-* **Jan 2023 - Present: Radio Host**
-  * CISM 89.3
-  * From January to December 2023, I co-hosted *La Croisière s'amuse*, a weekly show that became the station's third most downloaded program.
-I wrote and presented two 10-minute segments per week, focusing primarily on scientific themes, with a particular emphasis on explaining AI concepts.
-  * Since January 2024, I have hosted *Silicium et Synapses*, a one-hour weekly program dedicated to the popularization of artificial intelligence, currently on pause.
-In this role, I interview domain experts, with a particular focus on AI ethics and safety.
-Many episodes have featured industry experts, facilitating in-depth discussions on societal issues.
-  * These experiences significantly strengthened my ability to communicate complex scientific concepts to a broad audience, an essential skill for a researcher dedicated to knowledge dissemination.

 * **Sept 2022 - Aug 2023: Lead Developer – SeaPearl.jl**
   * Supervisor: Quentin Cappart